mgorshkov/CacheLineDelivery/README.md

 This sample measures single-trip delivery latency of one cache line-sized block between two CPUs of the same core.

+# How it works

+The samples writes a cacheline to memory by a core, which is read it by another core.
+The cacheline is duplicated and is read by an original core.
+The roundtrip time is measured and divided by two.

 # Requirements
 * x86